OfficeDev/office-scripts-docs/docs/resources/scenarios/grade-calculator.md

 # Office Scripts sample scenario: Grade calculator

-> [!IMPORTANT]
-> This is a legacy sample that uses the Office Scripts Async APIs.
-These APIs are only recommended when script performance is critical.
-This sample is in the process of being converted to the new Office Scripts APIs.

 In this scenario, you're an instructor tallying every student's end-of-term grades.
 You've been entering the scores for their assignments and tests as you go.
 Now, it is time to determine the students' fates.

 You'll develop a script that totals the grades for each point category.
 It will then assign a letter grade to each student based on the total.
 To help ensure accuracy, you'll add a couple checks to see if any individual scores are too low or high.
 If a student's score is less than zero or more than the possible point value, the script will flag the cell with a red fill and not total that student's points.
 This will be a clear indication of which records you need to double-check.
 You'll also add some basic formatting to the grades so you can quickly view the top and bottom of the class.